the-best-org-lab/drip-drop-frontend/README.md

 ## Technologies Used:
 This is a single page application built with an Express API and Mongoose/MongoDB.
 All files are stored on Amazon Web Services (AWS) S3.
-The front end was built using javascript, bootstrap, handlebars, and ajax.
+The front end was built using javascript, bootstrap, handlebars, JQuery, and ajax.

 Express, Mongoose/MongoDB, Node.js, AWS S3, Javascript, JQuery, Bootstrap, HTML5/CSS3, Handlebars, Ajax, fs, AWS, mime, path, dotenv, crypto

 # Approach

+*Team Roles*
+Geoffrey - Backend Lead
+Marcy - Frontend Lead
+Matt - Product Owner

 Our team approached this project, first, by planning thoroughly.
-On our first day of the 4-day project work-time, we read the requirements thoroughly, whiteboarded a concept for the UI.
+On our first day of the 3-day project work-time, we read the requirements thoroughly, whiteboarded a concept for the UI.
 We also created an ERD and abstracted the attibutes and and methods.

 Once we felt we understood the project requirements, we created our basic user stories together and added them to a kanban-style Trello board.
 The Trello board was helpful to keep us on the same page and track our progress.
 We agreed on system for the board in which we were all empowered to add cards to the backlog and pick them off as we had time.
 Our "In-Progress" column showed anything we were currently working on and Trello allowed us to tag the cards with an owner.

-Then, we talked through and diagrammed a group process for Git/Github.
+Then, we talked through and diagrammed a group process for Git/Github and used best practices we learned and practiced during the course.
 In brief, each member of the team would create a feature branch for the specific card he/she was working on.
 When that card was ready to be merged, the team member would first rebase from the Github dev branch to ensure they had the latest shared code.
 Then, push the feature branch up to Github and create a pull request.
 That pull request was then reviewed by another team member and, if accepted, merged into the dev branch.
 When we reached a significant milestone in the project, we would merge dev into master and go through the deploy steps to update the production environment.

 Git/Github Process:
 1. Create a feature branch tied to a Trello card